-The Georgia SAC contributed information in February 1987 for a national survey of data collection efforts concerning racial, religious, and ethnic violence, conducted by the Commission.2 The Advisory Committee reported that hate-motivated incidents occurred in the State on the average of one per month since 1980.
-The agency announced the overall survey results in April 1987, noting that few States were keeping track, in a systematic way, of incidents of racially, religiously, and ethnically motivated violence.
-The States found to have data on bigotry-related crimes or violence
+In a later development, the Georgia SAC contributed information in February 1987 for a national survey of data collection efforts concerning racial, religious, and ethnic violence, conducted by the Commission.
+The Advisory Committee reported that hate-motivated incidents occurred in the State on the average of one per month since 1980.
+The agency announced the overall survey results in a news release in April 1987, noting that few States were keeping track, in a systematic way, of incidents of racially, religiously, and ethnically motivated violence.
+The States found to have data on bigotry-related crimes or violence included Maryland, Pennsylvania, and North Carolina.
+The results indicated that Georgia's Bureau of Investigation kept internal data but figures were not released.